davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- A poster at IEEE SecDev on LLM jailbreaking.
+Congrats to the VIP team, led by Mohamed Ahmed and Mohamed Abdelmouty!
 - One paper accepted to **EMSE** on the naming conventions of pre-trained models.
 Congrats to Wenxin and the author team!
 - NSF funds an RFE grant to study prompt engineering education.
 Thank you, US taxpayers!
 - NSF funds an OAC Core grant to develop cyberinfrastructure for multi-modal/multi-stream deep learning models.
 Thank you, US taxpayers!